Follow the History of Kang Pt. 1

 Rama-Tut’s rule stretched on through the years until the time-traveling Fantastic Four landed in his kingdom from the future and challenged his authority.
 The faux-pharaoh made the famous heroes his slaves, but their ingenuity and will to be free broke the despot’s grip on them and he fled into an alternate dimension, leaving only vague evidence of his reign as Rama-Tut behind.
 The Fantastic Four returned to their own time, unsure of exactly who they fought or if they’d ever clash with him again.

 Richards traveled through space and time, licking his wounds and plotting his revenge.
-During this period he came across none other then Doctor Doom, lost just outside the orbit of the planet Jupiter around the sun.
+During this period he came across none other than Doctor Doom, lost just outside the orbit of the planet Jupiter around the sun.
 Together, the two villains suggested they might possibly be the same person, not merely related, and made a pact to not endanger each other by battling the Fantastic Four as a single unit.
 The future-Kang then returned Doom to Earth and continued on his way.

-An accident involving the energy that powered his ship sent Richards hurtling farther into the future then he intended, where he discovered warring armies on Earth and the opportunity to refashion himself as The Scarlet Centurion.
+An accident involving the energy that powered his ship sent Richards hurtling farther into the future then he intended, where he discovered warring armies on Earth and the opportunity to refashion himself as the Scarlet Centurion.
 Under the cloak of a supposed chronal imbalance in the timestream, the tyrant forced the Avengers to fight an earlier version of the team from an alternate timeline, but lost to Earth’s Mightiest Heroes in the end.

 Unhappy with his unsuccessful forays into time and smarting from battle with those who opposed his advances, Richards concentrated on an ultimate persona to operate under, and thus Kang the Conqueror rose up to dominance over all.
 For his first, real campaign as Kang, he turned his attention back to the Avengers at a time when their limited experience as a well-honed fighting unit might serve him well…